akeaswaran/akeaswaran.github.io/_posts/2020-06-07-nskeyedarchiver-gcd-threads.md

 }
 ```

 This looks all well and good...until you try to run it.
 The thread starts, but never executes the given selector.
-(Why?
-Frankly, I have no idea, but my best guess (based on [this StackOverflow answer](https://stackoverflow.com/a/49853417/13457626)) is that the thread doesn't have a run-loop mode[^3] properly set).
+Why?
+Frankly, I have no idea, but my best guess (based on [this StackOverflow answer](https://stackoverflow.com/a/49853417/13457626)) is that the thread doesn't have a run-loop mode[^3] properly set.

 Let's try a different approach: what if we spawned a new thread ad-hoc?
 That might look something like this: